The Cold, Flu, RSV and COVID-19 Virus: What's the Difference?

 2–14 days

-How long does Covid-19 last on surfaces
+How long does Covid-19 live on surfaces

-How to prevent Covid-19
+How to help prevent the spread of Covid-19 virus

 • Get vaccinated and stay up to date with recommended boosters